-- Add the chopped tomatoes and mix it well.
+- Add the chopped tomatoes and mix them well.

 - Bhuno (saute) the tomatoes stirring often, till the oil starts separating from the mixture.
 The tomatoes should become pulpy, soft and oil should release from the masala mixture.

-- Now add the red chili powder.
+- Now add the red chilli powder.
 Stir and mix well.